 Over the past few decades, there has been extensive research into the relationship between visual attention and choice.
-This stream of research began with the study of hand-coded eye movements and their relationship to the choice process (Russo & Leclerc, 1994).
+This stream of research began with the study of hand-coded eye movements and their relationship to the choice process (Russo and Leclerc 1994).
 Naturally, research in this area has evolved over time.
-Many of the prominent early papers focused on choices between two alternatives (two-alternative-forced-choice, or 2AFC: Shimojo et al., 2003; Armel et al., 2008;

-Krajbich et al., 2010; Mormann et al., 2020).
-However, others investigated the attention-choice relationship in scenarios with more than two alternatives (Lohse & Johnson, 1996; Pieters & Warlop, 1999; Chandon et al., 2020; Krajbich & Rangel, 2011; Atalay et al., 2012; Folke et al., 2016; Gluth et al., 2020; Reutskaja et al., 2011; Thomas et al., 2021; Towal et al., 2013).
-More recently, the research has expanded to focus on multi-attribute decisions, as well (Kim et al., 2012; Venkatraman et al., 2014; Fisher, 2017; Reeck et al., 2017; Bhatia, 2013; Bhatia & Stewart, 2018; Zhao et al., 2015; Smith & Krajbich, 2018; Amasino et al., 2019; Fisher, 2021a; Yang & Krajbich, 2023).
+Many of the prominent early papers focused on choices between two alternatives (two-alternative-forced-choice, or 2AFC: Shimojo et al. 2003; Armel et al. 2008; Krajbich et al. 2010).
+However, others investigated the attention-choice relationship in scenarios with more than two alternatives (Lohse and Johnson 1996; Pieters and Warlop 1999; Chandon et al. 2009; Krajbich and Rangel 2011; Atalay et al. 2012; Folke et al. 2016; Gluth et al. 2019).
+More recently, the research has expanded to focus on multi-attribute decisions, as well (Kim, Seligman, and Kable 2012; Venkatraman, Payne, and Huettel 2014; Fisher 2017; Reeck, Wall, and Johnson 2017; Smith and Krajbich 2018; Amasino et al. 2019; Yang and Krajbich 2021).

-A common finding in all of these papers is that the more attention an option receives, the more likely it is to be chosen (as long as the options have goal-consistent values; see Armel et al., 2008 for insight into choices between aversive options and Sepulveda et al., 2020 for insight into accept/reject framing).
+A common finding in all of these papers is that the more attention an option receives, the more likely it is to be chosen (as long as the options have goal-consistent values; see Armel et al. 2008 for insight into choices between aversive options and Sepulveda et al. 2020 for insight into accept/reject framing).
 This is an uncontroversial relationship, the robustness of which has been demonstrated in a variety of domains (e.g., consumer goods, risky gambles, social preferences, perceptual judgments, intertemporal preferences).
-Recent research has directly addressed whether the relationship between attention and choice is causal, providing evidence that attention drives choices (Armel et al., 2008; Fisher, 2021a; Gwinn et al., 2019; Lim et al., 2011; Milosavljevic et al., 2012; Pärnamets et al., 2015; Fisher, 2021b; Towal et al., 2013; see Bhatnagar & Orquin, 2022 for a review).
-There is also evidence that that this causal relationship may be bidirectional (Shimojo et al., 2003; Ghaffari & Fiedler, 2018; Newell & Le Pelley, 2018; Mormann & Russo, 2021).
+Recent research has directly addressed whether the relationship between attention and choice is causal, providing evidence that attention drives choices (Armel, Beaumel, and Rangel 2008; Fisher 2021; Gwinn, Leber, and Krajbich 2019; Lim, O'Doherty, and Rangel 2011; Milosavljevic et al. 2012; Pärnamets et al. 2015;

+Towal, Mormann, and Koch 2013; see Bhatnagar and Orquin 2022 for a review).
+There is also evidence that that this causal relationship may be bidirectional (Shimojo et al. 2003; Ghaffari and Fiedler 2018; Newell and Le Pelley 2018).

 Most attention-choice research has focused entirely on "which-one" decisions (i.e., decisions between outcomes).
-Far fewer papers have investigated attention's role in "whether-or-not" decisions (e.g., Fisher, 2017; Krajbich et al., 2012), which is what the present paper seeks to address.
+Far fewer papers have investigated attention's role in "whether-or-not" decisions (e.g., Krajbich et al. 2012; Fisher 2017).
 When the outside set is sufficiently limited, or one of the options is sufficiently broad, these are formally equivalent, as in the studies of opportunity cost neglect described above.
-However, studies regarding the role of attention largely have not considered the effects of how opportunity cost salience is represented/framed.
-In addition to understanding the ways in which attention accounts for the effect of opportunity cost salience on choice, the present paper also contributes to our understanding of how the impact of attention on choice varies depending on the framing of the choice.
+However, these studies regarding the role of attention largely have not considered the effects of these frames1.
+In addition to understanding the ways in which attention accounts for the effect of opportunity cost salience on choice, the present paper also contributes to our understanding of how the impact of attention on choice varies depending on the way the choice is framed.

-The relationship between attention and choice can be accounted for by a process in which individuals noisily gather support for each alternative, and they gather support faster for the looked-at alternative than the non-looked-at alternative (Krajbich et al., 2010).
-Specifically, this framework suggests that incoming support for the looked-at option is amplified relative to when individuals look elsewhere (Smith & Krajbich, 2019).
-In the aDDM, the amplifying nature of attention implies that the same amount of attention, when devoted to different options, may have different downstream effects on choice.
-More concretely, attention is more predictive of choice for some options than it is for others, and the degree of predictability is related to the features of the options themselves.
-This amplifying role of attention in choice is consistent with the attentional drift diffusion model (aDDM; Krajbich et al., 2010).
+The relationship between attention and choice can be accounted for by a process in which individuals noisily gather support for each alternative, and they gather support faster for the looked-at alternative than the non-looked-at alternative (Krajbich et al. 2010).
+Specifically, incoming support for the looked-at option is amplified relative to when individuals look elsewhere (Smith and Krajbich 2019).
+The amplifying nature of attention implies that the same amount of attention, when devoted to different options, may have different downstream effects on choice.
+More concretely, attention is more predictive of choice for some options than it is for others.
+This amplifying role of attention in choice is consistent with the attentional drift diffusion model (aDDM; Krajbich et al. 2010).